WimCasteels/pandas/README.md

 ## Outline

-It's divided into the following sections:
+The labs are divided into the following sections:

 ### Section 0: Python 101
 We start with a crash course on python.